gordonwatts/func_adl_server/README.md

 ```

 You'll have to give it a few minutes.
 Especially if this is the first time you've run it (it has a bunch of data to pull from docker hub).
 Wait until `kubectl get pod` looks healthy.
 You can point your web browser at `http://localhost:30000`.
-If all went well you should see a 404 error
+If all went well you should see a 404 error.
-along with a dump of the `query` API command.
 This indicates the app is up, though other parts could still be unhealthy...

 # Testing